Master programme in Plant Science

 Recommended course of study

-Population and Community Ecology (BIOR69) or Soil and Plant Ecology (BIOR78).
-For students with a strong background in molecular biology and chemistry, the course Methods in Molecular Biology (BIOR79) is also available.
+- Population and Community Ecology (BIOR69) 15 credits or Soil and Plant Ecology (BIOR78) 15 credits.
+For students with a strong background in molecular biology and chemistry, the course Methods in Molecular Biology (BIOR79) 15 cr is also available.

-Population and Community Ecology (BIOR69) or Soil and Plant Ecology (BIOR78)
+- Population and Community Ecology (BIOR69) 15 credits or Soil and Plant Ecology (BIOR78) 15 credits

-Processing and- Analysis of Biological Data (BIOS14) and Modelling Biological Systems (BIOS13) or Nature Conservation (Bachelors level and given in Swedish) (BIOC05) 15 credits
+- Processing and- Analysis of Biological Data (BIOS14) 7,5 credits and Modelling Biological Systems (BIOS13) 7.5 credits or Nature Conservation (Bachelors level and given in Swedish) (BIOC05) 15 credits

 Courses corresponding to 120 credits, of which should encompass